flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

     !!! warning ""
         Please ensure you alter this value AFTER entering either your passenger or ZFW values.

+    **Cargo Sliders**

+    [placeholder image here]

+    You can also interact with the sliders above the wireframe aircraft to fill the cargo bays.
+While this may be not as accurate it does allow modification of the physical distribution of the cargo in the aicraft.
+The actual numerical weight of the cargo planned will update automatically.

+    Each slider represents one baggage compartment.
+The rear has bulkhead and loose item storage.

+    ---

     **Custom Passenger Allocation**

     You can also interact with the A32NX model to assign passenger seats and influence the layout of your passengers on board.

+    ---

     **ZFW MAC %/CG**